BuddyForms/BuddyForms-Moderation/readme.txt

 == Changelog ==

+= 1.2.3 07.06.2017 =
+* Added anonymous support to the moderation extension.
+It is now possible to use anonymous author and moderation together
+* Created new file duplicate-post to create the functionality to duplicate a post as new edit draft
+* Created new function in core buddyforms_get_form_slug_by_post_id to get the form slug by post id and switch to the function all over the plugin
+* Rename the Button Labels
+* make sure old edit drafts and awaiting moderation get delete if the post gets approved
+* fixed the is_ajax issue
+* Added an extra is array check to avoid the issue.
+Question is now if the merge still works.

 = 1.2.3 =
-Added Freemius Integration
+* Added Freemius Integration

 = 1.2.2 =
-Fixed and issue with the dependencies check.
+* Fixed and issue with the dependencies check.
 The function tgmpa does not accepted an empty array.

 = 1.2.1 =
-Add dependencies management with tgm
+* Add dependencies management with tgm

 = 1.2 =
-Rename session bf_ to buddyforms_ wordpress is so huge bf_ can have to many meanings.
+* Rename session bf_ to buddyforms_ wordpress is so huge bf_ can have to many meanings.
-The old moderation logic did not work with the new form submit and validation.
+* The old moderation logic did not work with the new form submit and validation.
-Hooks rename session
+* Hooks rename session
-Fixed some notice of undefined index
+* Fixed some notice of undefined index
-Create new functions to show hide metaboxes work on the conditionals admin ui Add postbox_classes to make the postbox visible.
+* Create new functions to show hide metaboxes work on the conditionals admin ui
+* Add postbox_classes to make the postbox visible.
-Use buddyforms_display_field_group_table to display options List view actions final design for now
+* Use buddyforms_display_field_group_table to display options
+* List view actions final design for now
-Modifier the loop action meta
+* Modifier the loop action meta
-Remove unneeded pagination
+* Remove unneeded pagination
-Create two new functions in the core bf_get_post_status_readable to get the status in readable form. bf_get_post_status_css_class to get the status in as css class Remove the li from the edit post link
+* Create two new functions in the core
+* bf_get_post_status_readable to get the status in readable form.
+* bf_get_post_status_css_class to get the status in as css class
+* Remove the li from the edit post link
-Added a needed class to every sub tr element
+* Added a needed class to every sub tr element
-Adjust the loops to use the new functions
+* Adjust the loops to use the new functions
-Remove an empty space from the functions.php
+* Remove an empty space from the functions.php
-All title tags and aria labels translation ready now Fix up edit and delete links for moderation when 2nd version is in edit-draft mode Fix up edit and trash links - make them icons and accessible with aria-labels and title-tags (so you have a tooltip notice why you can't edit)
+* All title tags and aria labels translation ready now
+* Fix up edit and delete links for moderation when 2nd version is in edit-draft mode
+* Fix up edit and trash links - make them icons and accessible with aria-labels and title-tags (so you have a tooltip notice why you can't edit)
-Add support for the new icon based action system Increase the priority to 9999 for the buddyforms_create_edit_form_buton filter to make sure the moderation is always the last ;)
+* Add support for the new icon based action system
+* Increase the priority to 9999 for the buddyforms_create_edit_form_buton filter to make sure the moderation is always the last ;)
-Add icon support
+* Add icon support
-Add list item delete support
+* Add list item delete support
-Add all needed classes for the listings
+* Add all needed classes for the listings

 = 1.1.1 =
-Spelling correction
+* Spelling correction
-Code cleanup
+* Code cleanup
-UI improvements
+* UI improvements

 = 1.1 =
-Complete Rewrite.
+* Complete Rewrite.
 Thanks to Holden for working with me on the new Version.
-Change from form element to global form settings.
+* Change from form element to global form settings.
-Make the moderation label an options array.
+* Make the moderation label an options array.
-Rename BuddyForms Review to BuddyForms Moderation (Review System) Rename all from review to moderation.
+* Rename BuddyForms Review to BuddyForms Moderation (Review System)
+* Rename all from review to moderation.
 Also the Plugin Name.
 Moderation is more understandable. review was unclear for many users.
-Rebuild the form actions logic to work with global setting, have been a form element before.
+* Rebuild the form actions logic to work with global setting, have been a form element before.
-Add a option to disable moderation
+* Add a option to disable moderation
-Make it work with the latest version of BuddyForms.
-The BuddyForms array has changed so I adjust the code too the new structure changed default BUDDYFORMS to BUDDYFORMS_VERSION
+* Make it work with the latest version of BuddyForms.
+The BuddyForms array has changed so I adjust the code too the new structure
+* changed default BUDDYFORMS to BUDDYFORMS_VERSION
-Add new options for the review logic and workflow
+* Add new options for the review logic and workflow
-Add new label options
+* Add new label options
-Adjust the ajax
+* Adjust the ajax
-Rework the post listings templates
+* Rework the post listings templates
-Add new post edit screen meta box option to reject a post and sent a message to the author Create new file functions.php
+* Add new post edit screen meta box option to reject a post and sent a message to the author
+* Create new file functions.php
-Fixed Issues
+* Fixed Issues
-Clean up the code
+* Clean up the code

 = 1.0.2 =
-add ajax compatibility
+* add ajax compatibility
-small code cleanup
+* small code cleanup
-rename session
+* rename session
-change the url to buddyforms.com
+* change the url to buddyforms.com

 = 1.0.1 =
-small bug fixes
+* small bug fixes
-fixed: form submit not working on mobile
+* fixed: form submit not working on mobile

 = 1.0 =
-final 1.0 version
+* final 1.0 version